royaltm/spectrusty-tutorial/step5.md

 }
 ```

-We assume the `output_channels` for the host audio is 2 or more.
+We somewhat assume that the number of output channels for the host audio is at least 2.

-And for the last the `main` function.
-We'll also change the default model to 128k.
+And at last the `main` function.
+Let's also change the default model to 128k.

 ```rust
 fn main() -> Result<()> {